-Intelligence Gathering - Straight Line Selling System #5
+Intelligence Gathering in Sales - Straight Line Selling System #5

 Intelligence Gathering

-In Straight Line Selling, intelligence gathering isn’t just a step—it’s the foundation of every successful sale.
+In the Straight Line Selling System, intelligence gathering isn’t just another step - it’s the foundation of every successful sale.

-Like a detective piecing together clues, your job is to uncover what makes your prospect tick: their fears, desires, and hidden objections.
+Think of yourself like a detective.
+Your job is to uncover what makes your prospect tick: their fears, desires, priorities, and hidden objections.

 Why Intelligence Gathering Matters